 People who hate wires should get the Razer BlackShark V2 Pro

 All you need to do to connect your Razer headset to your PS5 is plug the RF dongle into the USB input.
 Of course, this also means that this is compatible with PCs and the PS4.
-The headset houses a 3.5mm input and features an impressive 24-hour battery life.
+The headset has a 3.5mm input and an impressive 24-hour battery life.
 Pair that with the ear pad’s superior comfort, and you’re ready for a day and night of adventure.
 The surround sound compatibility means these are compatible with the 3D Audio built into the PlayStation 5.

 Bounce around platforms?
-Get the Logitech G Pro X Lightspeed
+Get the Logitech G Pro X 2 Lightspeed

 Though there’s no Bluetooth multipoint, the ability to use wired, wireless, or dongle connections means you shouldn’t have any issues using this headset with your platform of choice.
 This is fortunate, as the Logitech Logitech G Pro X Lightspeed does not come cheap at $279.
+But they offer low latency, a comfortable fit, and over 88 hours of continuous battery life.

 The Turtle Beach Stealth Pro is the ANC king of gaming

 If you need to block out the world around you, the Turtle Beach Stealth Pro offers the best ANC of any gaming headset we’ve tested thus far.
-Sure, there are a few tradeoffs, but overall this is a rock-solid headset if you want something that will keep you from hearing your housemates or living on a noisy street.
+Sure, there are a few tradeoffs, but overall, this is a rock-solid headset if you want something that will keep you from hearing your housemates or living on a noisy street.

 The HyperX Cloud Alpha Wireless brings best-in-class battery life to a classic build